4rdii/Prebit-Security-Review/README.md

 ## Introduction

-This repository contains the deployment of the smart contracts for [Prebit.io](https://learn.prebit.io/docs/prebit-introduction), a trusted global hub for decentralized market projections.
+This repository contains the deployment of the smart contracts for [Prebit.io](https://learn.prebit.io/docs/prebit-introduction), a global hub for decentralized market projections.
 Prebit.io offers a secure, blockchain-based platform for predicting Bitcoin prices and rewards users for accurate and near-accurate predictions.
 The platform is designed to be user-friendly and easy to use.

 ## Project Details